-- a.
-Diabetes.
-If you are a diabetic, special instructions will be given to you either by your referring doctor, by contacting one of our Gastroenterologists or your Endocrinologist.
-Please notify on booking if you are an insulin dependent diabetic so we can arrange an early appointment.
-If you have Addisons Disease, please consult your GP or Endocrinologist regarding your cortisone dose. - b.
-Iron tablets should be ceased seven days before the procedure. - c.
-Aspirin can safely be continued up to the time of your colonoscopy. - d.
-Warfarin/Pradaxa/Xarelto/Eliquis/Iprivask/Heparin therapies should be individualised by discussing with your referring doctor.
+1. Endocrine Conditions: Diabetes - If you are a diabetic, special instructions will be given to you either by your referring doctor, by contacting one of our Gastroenterologists or your Endocrinologist.
+Please notify on booking if you are an insulin dependent diabetic so we can arrange an early morning appointment.
+Addisons's Disease - Please consult your GP or Endocrinologist regarding your cortisone dose.

+2. Iron tablets should be ceased seven days before the procedure.

+3. Warfarin (Coumadin, Marevan) and Aspirin can safely be continued up to the time of your colonoscopy.

+- 4. Dabigatran(Pradaxa)/ Rivaroxaban(Xarelto)/ Apixaban(Eliquis)/ Heparin therapies should be individualised.
 The decision whether to cease these medications should only be made after discussing this with your referring doctor.
-If the above medications are not ceased, then significant polyps will not be removed at the time of the procedure.
+The prep nurse will have given you a letter for your referring doctor to complete and return to us.
+If the above medications are not ceased, then significant polyps may not be removed at the time of the procedure. - 5.
+Antiplatelet agents: Clopidigrel (Plavix, Coplavix, Plidogrel, Iscover, Piax, Plavicor)/ Prasugrel (Effient)/Ticagrelor (Brilinta).

-e.
-Antiplatelet agents